Afghan proverbs: Collections

 Pashai: Pashai is a less known language community living east of Kabul.
 A local committee working with Yun produced a collection of 171 proverbs (2010), each one translated into English, Korean, and Pashto.
 Lehr has analyzed an aspect of the grammar of proverb use.

 Balochi: For Balochi, a language spoken on both sides of the Pakistan-Afghan border, Badalkan gives a number of Balochi proverbs translated into English in his article, focusing on proverbs that are related to specific stories (2000).
 He also cites several published collections of Balochi proverbs, all published in Balochi.
 Six proverbs are given on the last pages (203, 204) of Dames' 1907 Popular poetry of the Baloches.
+S.B.
+Khan compiled proverbs in his book Balochi Proverbs.
+More recently, Khuda Baksh Buzdar compiled a larger collection of Balochi proverbs.

 Wakhi: Wakhi is spoken in Afghanistan, as well as in Pakistan and China.
 Almuth Degener compares some Wakhi proverbs with proverbs in other languages.
 Buddruss, writing in German, described Wakhi proverbs from Hunza District in Pakistan.

+A collection of 300 Hazaragi proverbs has been compiled Dr. M. Akbar Shahristani.

 In addition to these publications in English, there are items about proverbs in languages spoken in Afghanistan published in other languages.
 These include: